whess96/SeniorThesis/README.md

 Used to read in live positional data of the plane.
 Using v1.7.0. https://www.vicon.com/downloads/utilities-and-sdk/datastream-sdk/archive/datastream-sdk-171

-### Python3
+### Bokeh
-This project uses Apple's v3.6.1 Python release.
-It is recommended that the user works within a virtual environment to ensure their Python release is compatible.
+Bokeh is a python package for data visualization.